yardinternet/toolkit/packages/vite-config/README.md

 **To do:**

-- Update Vite to 7.0.0 (check all dev dependencies)
+- Update Vite to 7.0.0 (check all dev dependencies for compatibility).

 ## Installation